 The respondent identified three police vehicles and the transit group was put into one of them.
 The vehicle then drove for around five hours until it reached the border between Croatia and Bosnia, close to Velika Klaudsa.
 During their ride, the group had no access to water and the men described how the level of oxygen in the back of the car was getting low.

 „It was a little car.
 No oxygen, no water.“

 Around midnight, the vehicle reached the border.
 There the officers struck the people in the group with black batons and forced them to lay down on the ground for about 40 minutes.
-Next, the officers confiscated all the belongings of the people and brought them over the border into Bosnia.
+Next, the respondent reported that the officers confiscated all the belongings of the people and brought them over the border into Bosnia.